FedericoBruzzone/vim-config/README.md

 Create `~/texmf` folder and add two subfolder `tex/latex` and add here all stuff

 For example:
-add a folder `adapt-lab` and here add all subfolders or themes
+add a folder `adapt-lab` and here add all subfolders or themes (WITH LINK)

 Digit `sudo texconfig`